Golang testing — gotest.tools fs

 path, err := ioutil.TempDir("", "bar") if err != nil { // or using `assert.Assert` t.Fatal(err) } if err := os.Mkdir(filepath.Join(path, "foo"), os.FileMode(0755)); err != nil { t.Fatal(err) } if err := ioutil.WriteFile(filepath.Join(path, "foo", "bar"), []byte("content"), os.FileMode(0777)); err != nil { t.Fatal(err) } defer os.RemoveAll(path) // to clean up at the end of the test

-package intends to help reduce the noise and comes with a bunch function to create
+The fs package intends to help reduce the noise and comes with a bunch function to create

 folder structure :